Nicholasli1995/PCP-MV/README.md

-This repository is to be released in June 2025.

 # PCP-MV

 Official project website for the ICRA 2025 paper "[Learning better representations for crowded pedestrians in offboard LiDAR-camera 3D tracking-by-detection](https://arxiv.org/abs/2505.16029)".